 programs ever devised for the benefit of wildlife, game and

-non-game species alike and has enabled the states to greatly expand
+non-game species alike, and has enabled the states to greatly

 More than half of the revenue generated by the P-R Act is used

-areas.
-These activities include planning feed and cover,
+These activities include planting feed and cover, restocking game,

-restocking game, constructing marshes and ponds for waterfowl and
+constructing marshes and ponds for waterfowl, and providing

 Another major use of these funds is research, which contributes